McCoy Contractors County Hurdle

 The Cheltenham Festival is run at Cheltenham racecourse, which can be found on the outskirts of Cheltenham, Gloucestershire.

-The Cheltenham Festival starts on Tuesday, March 10 in 2020.
+The Cheltenham Festival starts on Tuesday, 14th March 2023

 As the Cheltenham Festival can take place in all sorts of conditions, the course recommends racegoers dress for the weather.
 However, many ladies will wear hats and gentlemen are advised to wear suits or dress up if they are in hospitality or the Club enclosure.